The 4 Hour Body is a guide to rapid weight loss and physical excellence based on Tim Ferris’ own personal experience.

 Tim recommends cold showers and ice packs on the back of the neck and upper back for 30 minutes (you can also do it while watching a movie).

 And drink half a liter of icy water when you wake up.

 Tim Ferris lists a few of the common mistakes people make.

 I will pick the best ones and transform them from the negative form (not eating.. ) to the positive form (make sure you do.. ).

 - Eat within half an hour after waking up

 - Eat enough proteins (at least 20 grams per meal)

 - Drink lots of water, especially on the binge days

-- Consuming too much sweeteners, whether artificial or natural
+- Avoid too much sweeteners, whether artificial or natural

-- Lifting and going to the gym too much (2-3 times a week is enough)
+- Avoid lifting and going to the gym too much (2-3 times a week is enough)